tonyg/presence-exchange/README.md

 sent through to bound queues, but this behavior may change in the future.

+## Initial summary of present bindings

+When a new presence listener is bound to a presence exchange (i.e. a new binding is created with `binding_key` being the empty string), an initial summary of the available bindings is sent to the newly-bound queue.

+The summary is sent as a sequence of messages, each formatted as a `bind` message as described above.

+The initial summary transmission can be disabled by binding with a special argument in the `args` table of the `Queue.Bind` command.
+Supplying an argument named `x-presence-exchange-summary` with a value of `0` or `false` will disable the initial summary transmission; if no such argument is present, or if it has any other value than a numeric value or boolean false, the initial summary transmission will be enabled.

 ## Why aren't messages published to the exchange passed on?

 Because it would let arbitrary clients forge presence messages.